MobilePayDev/MobilePay-Online/README.md

 4. When the merchant makes captures, refunds, or cancels the payment the status of the payment must be updated to reflect this to give the best possible user experience.
 See the API.

+## Dual device and single device flow
+MobilePay Online supports both dual device and single device flows.
+It depends on which device the user uses when you redirect to redirectToMobilePayUrl.
+Our landing page will detect if the redirect happens on a mobile device or not.
+Only the user experience will be affected by type of flow.
+The payment flow and API requests are the same regardless of flow type.

+ - Single device flow: If the redirect happens on a mobile device the MobilePay app will be launched.
+The user can then accept or reject the payment and we will redirect the user to redirectFromMobilePayUrl afterwards.
+This url will always open in the default browser (determined by the operating system) of the mobile device.
+	 - If the MobilePay app is not installed and therefore cannot be open our landing page will open in the browser instead and the flow will continue as a dual device flow.
+ - Dual device flow: If the redirect happens on a desktop device, our landing page will open in the browser.
+The user can then insert the phone number or it can be pre-filled for more convenience (insert link).
+We will then send a push notification to the user's mobile device and the user can then accept or reject the payment in the MobilePay app.
+Afterwards the landing page in the desktop browser will redirect to redirectFromMobilePayUrl.

 ## Request Fishing Scenario

 This scenario is a thought out "attack" where a fraudster tricks someone else to pay for the goods, by sending the request to multiple users from our "dual device" website, until someone accepts the payment.